Decoding the OSHA 10 Construction Exam: A full breakdown

 Although you're taking the 10-hour course, reviewing the curriculum of the 30-hour course can provide a more in-depth understanding of the principles involved.
 This will strengthen your foundation and help you answer more complex questions.

-2. Utilize Practice Exams:
+2. work with Practice Exams:

 3. Focus on Visual Aids: